 Anthology films have been quite a hot item over the last couple of years.
 From traditionally formatted ones to those with as many stories as letters of the alphabet, themed and just random collections of stories.
 From DEAD BY MIDNIGHT (11 PM CENTRAL) to DEAD LIST to LILITH you can’t go far without finding one waiting to be watched.
 TERROR TALES from Jimmy Lee Combs being the most recent example.

-After a not so accidental car accident a psycho known as The Driver (Christopher Showerman, VITALS, ASTRO) forces Michael (J. Giordano) to listen to three stories.
+After a not so accidental car accident a psycho known as The Driver (Christopher Showerman, DOUBLE BLIND, ASTRO) forces Michael (J. Giordano) to listen to three stories.
 If he doesn’t do as he’s told during the ride The Driver will release gas into the trailer they’re pulling, killing his passenger’s family.

 The first story “By Proxy” deals with a horror author (Lynn Lowry SHIVERS, HELL’S KITTY) trying to get over the death of her young son.
 Enter a mysterious spirit that, in the style of A CHRISTMAS CAROL, takes her through her life to reveal the true reason he died.